DanielTockan/Skii/README.md

 - What external libraries would be implemented
 - Wireframing and decisions on the layout and design of the app were tackled after the back-end was complete

-The thorough approach takrn towards planning was vital in ensuring that all group members understood how the app would function at a fundamental level.
+The thorough approach taken towards planning was vital in ensuring that all group members understood how the app would function at a fundamental level.
 It provided transparency to the deliverables that needed to be complete, giving us a baseline to track progress against.
 Most importantly, it made writing our code much simpler as less retrospective changes were necessary.

 ![Plan](./resources/screenshots/plan_to_production.png)

 I took charge of the project management aspects for Skii.
 We used an agile framework to monitor and control our work and progress, specifically Kanban, with the help of a Trello board.

+INSERT  TRELLO SCREENSHOTS HERE
+INSERT  TRELLO SCREENSHOTS HERE
+INSERT  TRELLO SCREENSHOTS HERE
+INSERT  TRELLO SCREENSHOTS HERE
+INSERT  TRELLO SCREENSHOTS HERE
+INSERT  TRELLO SCREENSHOTS HERE
-INSERT  TREllO SCREENSHOTS HERE
+INSERT  TRELLO SCREENSHOTS HERE

 Daily stnad-ups were held every monring, as well as regular check-ups on any blockers or progress anybody had faced.
 We were in constant communication via Zoom breakout rooms and Slack - this was particularly useful as we applied pair-programming for debugging and problem solving.